thinkerino-ai/open-thinkerino/documents/provers.md

 - a string: the found substitution is passed to the handler as a keyword argument of the same name

 NOTE: there is no guaranteed relationship between the substitution passed to the handler and the `listened_formula`.
 To underline this the `listened_formula` is normalized by the `Prover`'s constructor, so `prover.listened_formula` is actually another formula, with "renewed" variables.

+The `pass_knowledge_base_as` works similarly to `pass_substitution_as`, and allows to specify whether the handler will receive the current `KnowledgeBase` as input, and, if so, with what name.
+It accepts:

+- `...`/`Ellipsis` (the default): equivalent to `None`
+- `None`: no knowledge base is passed to the handler
+- a string: the current knowledge base is passed to the handler as a keyword argument of the same name

+Note that all values for `pass_knowledge_base_as` are allowed for all argument modes.

 The `safety` argument is an enumerative value of type `HandlerSafety` can have the following values: